kountable/sanic-to-json/README.md

 The above code formats the Postman collection with 'Test API' and doc strings from Sanic app, `app`, and yields [postman_collection.json](https://github.com/kountable/sanic-to-json/blob/master/postman_collection.json)

 ### To add `body` and `header` elements to Postman JSON
-Placing `INI` in doc string will cause the text below to be loaded into a python config object.
+Placing `INI` in doc string will cause the text below to be loaded into a python config object, which then get converted to the appropiate headers and JSON body in Posttman.

 For example, as found in [endpoint-three](https://github.com/kountable/sanic-to-json/blob/master/examples/blueprint_1.py)
 ```